 Flaws in the calibration or administration of the breathalyzer or chemical test

-A lack of probable cause in making the stop
+A lack of reasonable suspicion in making the stop

 Officers also typically rely on objective physical indicators such as red eyes, slurred speech, an unsteady gait, the odor of alcohol on the breath, and a flushed face.
 There are many other reasons, however, that an individual can experience one of or a combination of these physical manifestations.
 For example, individuals who suffer from severe allergies will often have red, watery eyes and a flushed face.
 Other explanations include a cold, fatigue, and eyestrain or irritation.